superwsc/Dual-Gen-Frame/README.md

 python inference.py --save_images --restore
 ```

-If you just want to use the backbone  (IGLFM) and BLGM,, you can change the --input_dir,  --restore_dir,  --post_dir, --weights, --post_weights in **inference.py**.
+If you just want to use the backbone  (IGLFM) and BLGM simultaneously, you can change the --input_dir,  --restore_dir,  --post_dir, --weights, --post_weights in **inference.py**.
 And use the command:

 ```
 python inference.py --save_images --restore --post